VIP Calculator

 • •Nutritional deficiencies including iron, vitamin B12, and folate

-• •Weakened bone density and increased fracture risk
+• •Weakened bone density and increased fracture risk (osteoporosis)

 • •Hormonal imbalances and reproductive health concerns

-• •Compromised immune system function
+• •Compromised immune system function and increased infection susceptibility

-• •Increased surgical and anesthetic risk
+• •Increased surgical and anaesthetic risk

 Limitations of BMI